Reichenbachian/adlframework/adlframework/README.md

  To-Do: Write documentation

 ### Advanced Experiment
 An advanced recordinig takes in an epoch method.
-It will run it for the specified number of epochs
+It will run it for the specified number of epochs.
+Keras callbacks are still acceptable, though so are regular functions.